ifoxfoot/fqacalc/README.md

 #> 15            Native Mean Wetness  0.8571429
 ```

-Also, all the functions are documented with help pages.
+All of the functions are documented with help pages.

 ``` r
 ?all_metrics